bconglet/Pantoner/readme.md

 }
 ```

-The LESS version is intended for **pre**-processing - the library of color variables is 82k, so it's not intended to be included in the codebase your users are required to download.
+**Important:** The LESS version is intended for **pre**-processing - the library of color variables is 82k, so it's not intended to be included in the codebase your users are required to download.
 Don't be evil, pre-process your LESS stylesheets! :smile:

-*****

 ## Data Formats

 All the colors are available in both JSON and CSV formats - both stay up-to-date as new colors are added to the library.
 I also promise to never change these filenames or locations, so you could even call them directly on a regular basis to update your color lists as needed.

-*****

 ## Contributing